 Classical Triangle Pose – Trikonasana

 The first standing pose in this sequence is the Triangle Pose.
 This sideward asymmetric pose is very powerful and beneficial for both beginning and advanced yoga practitioners.
-It improves the flexibility of the spine, the hips and the legs.
+It improves the flexibility of the spine, hips, and legs.

 Tree Pose – Vrikshasana

-The Tree Pose is a very popular pose which improves concentration and balance.
-This pose can only be held steadily when the mind is calm and focussed.
-For beginners it is advisable to keep the eyes open but advanced practitioners can also try to close the eyes.
+The Tree Pose is a very popular pose that improves concentration and balance.
+This pose can only be held steadily when the mind is calm and focused.
+For beginners, it is advisable to keep the eyes open, but advanced practitioners can also try closing the eyes.

 Mountain Pose – Tadasana